chuckmasterson/chuckmasterson.github.io/_posts/2006-06-26-change-of-pace.md

   - work
 tags:
   - Crowduck

----
+prefatory: >-
   *Note: Greatly shortened in 2017 to remove details, some personal but most merely boring and pointless.*
-{: .prefatory }
+---

 [...]
 Ah, and I’ve gotten a comment from someone else who goes to Crowduck!
 It hadn’t occurred to me, actually, to